micheleusuelli/micheleusuelli.github.io/README.md

 ## About

-I am Michele Usuelli and this is my personal blog.
+I am Michele Usuelli and I work as a Lead Data Scientist at Microsoft.

-I'm currently working as a Lead Data Scientist at Microsoft.
-Throughout my professional experience, I authored books, published articles and spoken at conferences.
-Here you will find links to the related material.
+Aiming to collect my books, articles and conference speechs, I created this blog.

 If you have any questions or simply want to get in touch, feel free to reach out to me on [LinkedIn](https://uk.linkedin.com/in/michele-usuelli-1b84b460).